schrodinger/fep-restraints/README.md

 	--fep-sim-time 10000
 ```
 where the option `-j` determines the name of the directory and the job name.
-The option `-r` provides the restraint file and `--scaling-factor` the factor by which the width of the restraints from the cms file (e.g., from the RMSF as described above) is to be rescaled.
+The option `-r` provides the restraint file and `--asl` the atom selection language (ASL) string to define which atoms are restrained (default all).
-The restraints file has to be aligned to the start structure and the flag `--align-sel` provides the ASL for the atoms at which to align them.
 This selection must only include residues that are present in both the start file and the restraints file.
-It is the user's duty to make sure residue numbers, chain IDs etc. correspond to each other.
+It is the user's duty to make sure residue numbers, chain IDs etc. correspond to each other (ideally they stem from the same simulation topology).
+The width of the flat-bottom harmonic restraints can be set via `--bw` to a single value for all atoms (where 0 will correspond to harmonic restraints).
+Do not use `--bw` if the width of the restraints is to be defined from the cms file (e.g., from the RMSF as described above)!
+In this case, you can use `--scaling-factor` to provide the factor by which the width of the restraints from the cms file is to be rescaled (where 1 will correspond to using unscaled restraint widths).
+The restraints file is aligned to the start structure using the atoms that are to be restrained.

 Then `cd` into the job directory and submit the job by running the bash script.
 You can also make manual adjustments there.